 Why is Stem Cell Recruitment™ a better solution for patients suffering from joint, soft tissue and spine pain?

-Where does the AF injection come from?
+Where does the TA injection come from?

 Are Regenerative Medicine products FDA regulated?

-Does AF contain stem cells?
+Does TA contain stem cells?

-Is the AF injection painful?
+Is the TA injection painful?

 There is minimal to no pain involved in the injection, since it is introduced through a very small needle.